gtk-rs/gtk4-rs/book/src/gobject_properties.md

 # Properties

-Signals are very useful, but when it comes to dealing with GObject state, properties are preferred over raw signals.
+As soon as you want to access state of your GObjects, properties are the way to go.
 With properties you get:
 - setters and getters
-- emitted "notify" signal whenever it gets set
+- emitted "notify" signal whenever the property gets set
-- ability to bind properties of different GObjects
+- ability to bind properties to each other

 Typically, a property corresponds to a single member of your GObject struct.
-You will like also want to use `Cell` instead of `RefCell` for your property member.
+You will likely also want to use `Cell` instead of `RefCell` for your property member.
-Unlike `RefCell`, `Cell` has no overhead but only allows you to swap the value — not modify it.
+Unlike `RefCell`, `Cell` has no overhead but only allows you to swap the value — not directly modify it.
+Since, you only ought to modify your property through the provided setter method, this is not a problem

+Let us see, if properties can help us, to connect the `number` and label of our `CustomButton` more effectively than we did in the signal section.
 Since properties already provide a "notify" signal, we can drop our "number-changed" signal and create a property "number" instead.
+The properties are defined in the `ObjectImpl` implementation.

 <span class="filename">Filename: src/main.rs</span>